Academy at Dundee Ranch

-Academy at Dundee Ranch was a behavior modification facility for United States teenagers, located on La Ceiba Cascajal, 10 km west of Orotina, province of Alajuela, Costa Rica.
-It was promoted as a residential school, offering a program of behavior modification, motivational "emotional growth seminars," a progressive academic curriculum, and a structured daily schedule, for teenagers struggling in their homes, schools, or communities.
+Academy at Dundee Ranch was a behavior modification facility for United States teenagers, founded in 1991 and located at La Ceiba Cascajal, 10 km west of Orotina, province of Alajuela, Costa Rica.
+It was promoted as a residential school offering a program of behavior modification, motivational "emotional growth seminars", a progressive academic curriculum, and a structured daily schedule for teenagers struggling in their homes, schools, or communities.

 The facility was associated with World Wide Association of Specialty Programs and Schools (WWASP).

+In May 2003, authorities in Costa Rica launched an investigation during a visit to Academy at Dundee Ranch.
+They informed students of their rights, and Narvin Lichfield was taken into custody for a short time.
+Upon returning he informed students that no one was leaving; the result was a full scale riot.
+Narvin Lichfield was taken back into custody and computer files were seized.

-In May 2003, authorities in Costa Rica shut down due to claims of child abuse, and investigated the school and its managers.
-A new WWASP facility called Pillars of Hope was opened at the site of Academy at Dundee Ranch in 2004.
+A new WWASP facility called Pillars of Hope was opened at the site of Academy at Dundee Ranch the following year.
 It is also marketed as Seneca Ranch Second Chance Youth Ranch.